 Prospective franchisees can find the amount or percentage used to determine this payment, as well as the frequency it must be paid, in the franchisor’s franchise disclosure document (FDD).

 One of the advantages of being part of a franchise system is brand awareness, and each franchisee must pitch in to enable the franchisor to develop and carry out national advertising and promotions that benefit owners.

 The franchisor may create an advertising fund to contribute to its programs for creating and placing ads.
 These marketing/advertising fees typically are a percentage of monthly revenue, often between 1 percent and 4 percent.

 The Bottom Line

 These are just some of the traditional types of franchise fees and costs you can expect, but it is incumbent upon each entrepreneur to ask plenty of franchise questions in vetting franchisors.

 Remember, this is the time to completely understand the costs associated with this business venture.

 Founded in 2008 in St. Louis, Missouri, MassageLuXe is a fast-growing franchise-based spa company with a mission of delivering the highest quality massage while providing a comfortable, relaxing and luxurious environment to clients.
 To further this mission, MassageLuXe also grants clients access to Repechage facials and waxing services.

 Massage is a service that improves health, promotes relaxation and overall well-being for the consumer, and has been practiced throughout the world for thousands of years.
-MassageLuXe currently has 68 locations across 16 states and is planning to expand to 250 locations in the next five years.
+MassageLuXe currently has 70+ locations and is planning to expand to 250 locations in the next five years.